Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

-Using the address bits specified, selects the children in a quad Merkle tree.
+Using the address bits specified, orders the children as expected in a quad Merkle tree.

 ## MerklePath statement